aya-rs/book/docs/book/programs/classifiers.md

 1. Get a reference to the map.
 2. Create an IPv4Addr.
-3. Populating the map with remote IP addresses which we want to prevent the egress traffic to.
+3. Populate the map with remote IP addresses which we want to prevent the egress traffic to.

 The third thing is done with getting a reference to the `BLOCKLIST` map and